For more information, contact us at:

 Enrollment Status

 Your enrollment status will be reviewed prior to the first disbursement and your awards will be adjusted accordingly.
-If your enrollment status has changed as of the 2nd Friday of the trimester at 4:00 p.m.
+If your enrollment status has changed as of the 2nd Wednesday of the trimester at 4:00 p.m.
 (Date of Record) your financial aid award package will be recalculated and locked in based on your enrollment status as of this date.
-(After the Date of Record your aid package may be recalculated if classes are cancelled or if you drop a class that has not started.)
+(After the Date of Record your aid package may be recalculated if classes are canceled or if you drop a class that has not started.)
 You may owe a repayment.

 A student cannot receive financial aid at two colleges for the same payment/enrollment period.